pojntfx/networked-linux-memsync/docs/notes.md

   - For example, in order to allow for a `Sync()` API, e.g. the `msync` on the `mmap`ed file must happen before `Sync()` is called on the syncer
   - This is done through a hooks system (code snippet from https://github.com/pojntfx/r3map/blob/main/pkg/mount/file_managed.go#L34-L37)
   - The same hooks system is also used to implement the correct lifecycle when `Close`ing the mount
+  - With all of these components in place, the managed mounts API serves as a fast and efficient option to access almost any remote resource in memory
 - Optimization for WAN
   - Another optimization that has been made to support this WAN deployment scenario is the pull-only architecture
   - Usually, a pre-copy system pushes changes to the destination in the migration API